MicrosoftDocs/globalization/globalization/design/internationalization.md

 It is best to use common APIs, such NLS or .NET, to address the following issues.

 -   If your feature uses date/time formats, a calendar, or a calendar control, does it allow usage of different calendar types?
 For example:
     -   If your feature displays date or time, does it allow different date or time format ordering?
-For example, Japanese dates are often in the order of era, year, month, and date (<span langu=jp>平成 22年 12月 05日</span>).
+For example, Japanese dates are often in the order of era, year, month, and date (平成 22年 12月 05日).
     -   Consider how different calendars may impact all your features.
 Does your month picker support the 13 months found in the Hebrew Lunar calendar during a leap year?
 In addition, weekdays are not always Monday through Friday.
 Many countries use Saturday as the first day of the week.
 -   If your feature displays numbers, does it allow different number formats?
 For example:
     -   The default setting for the German locale is the period (.) to separate number groups and the comma (,) to show fractions, as in 1.234,56.
     -   Turkish people place the percentage symbol (%) on the left side of a number (%20).
-        -   Does your feature display, input, send, receive, save or load whole numbers, decimals, percentages, negative numbers, or non-ASCII numbers (e.g., <span lang=ar>١,٢</span>, <span lang=th>๒, ๓</span>, etc.)?
+        -   Does your feature display, input, send, receive, save or load whole numbers, decimals, percentages, negative numbers, or non-ASCII numbers (e.g., ١,٢, ๒, ๓, etc.)?
         -   Does the feature allow the user to format numbers as currency?
 Display, input, send or receive, and save or load currency numbers.
-For example, Bahrain uses three decimal places in their currency format (<span lang=ar>[د.ب.‏1,234.456]</span>), if you hard-code the decimal places to two places your feature will not meet the user’s expectations.
+For example, Bahrain uses three decimal places in their currency format (د.ب.‏1,234.456), if you hard-code the decimal places to two places your feature will not meet the user’s expectations.
         -   If your feature sorts a range of data, can the user specify the correct sort order that matches their cultural expectations?
 For example, in Norwegian, the “ø” character is sorted after “z”.
 If a user asks for a range of data of h-q, they would be surprised to see items starting with the ø character in their results.
 Each language sorts uniquely, and some cultures define more than one sort order for their language.
         -   If your feature displays proper names including honorifics (Do you allow for ruby text or phonetic guides ?
 Are you addressing the user in the level of formality appropriate to that culture and the context?) , addresses, telephone numbers, or phone numbers, can the format and ordering be changed?
 For example, a Korean phone number has nine digits and the prefix can be either three or four digits, and the area code can be either two or three digits, (02) 531-4500.
 -   If your feature allows printing, can the user configure the paper size to non-US standards?
 For example, Swedish standards dictate a G4 paper size.
 If your feature allows printing, will all the content correctly preview and print as it was displayed on the screen?
 Did you consider all fields, comments, signatures, margins, headers, footers, and page breaks?